-What all Superyachts look for is a good attitude, a desire to work hard and be part of a team.
-If you have a good, positive attitude then you will go far.
-Flying Fish can provide all the qualifications and skills you need to get going, we ask you to provide the work ethic and a positive attitude.
+What all Superyachts look for is a good attitude, a desire to work hard and to be part of a team.
+If you have a good, positive attitude then you can go far.
+Flying Fish can provide all the qualifications and skills you need to get going, all we ask, is for you to provide the work ethic and a positive attitude.

 The role of a Deckhand will vary from yacht to yacht, depending on the size, how many crew, whether it is private or charter, the owner, Captain, and many other factors.
 However, the deck team’s main role is the cleaning and maintenance of the exterior of the yacht and its toys.

-Your working day will typically start at 8:oo am and finish at 6:00 pm usually 5 days a week.
+Your working day will typically start at 8:00am and finish at 6:00pm, usually five days a week.
 When on charter, or if the owners are onboard, then the hours you work will differ.
-Unsociable hours are common when guests are onboard.
+Unsociable hours are common when guests are on board.

 You will share a cabin with another Deckhand.
 The cabins are small but comfortable with an ensuite bathroom.
 There is access to the internet via that yachts Wifi system so you will be able to keep in touch with friends and family at home.

-There are three ways crew find a job.
+There are three ways crew can find a job:

 - Most crew travel to Antibes, France described as the hub of yachting in the Mediterranean.